-Writing a 5 paragraph essay outline will help one organize their thoughts and create a rough sketch of their final product before “coloring in” all the details.
-Though there is some disagreement about the specific steps in creating a skeleton for your essay, EssayPro writing service has learned that using the method shown below has helped students earn top marks on a consistent basis.
+Writing a 5 paragraph essay outline will help you to organize your thoughts and create a rough sketch of your final product before “coloring in” all the details.
+Our EssayPro writing service has crafted a method which has helped students consistently earn top marks.
 But before we get to the nitty-gritty, let’s discuss what makes this type of writing so special.

 As there are many different types of essays that each contain their own sets of rules and writing styles, one will be limited when it comes down to choosing a topic for more specific types.
 For this reason, the 5 paragraph format is the most versatile among all essay types.